 |REL 592 Myth & Mythology||3 units|

 |REL 660 Seminar: Buddhist-Christian Dialogue||3 units|

 Languages: Students must earn 12 units in a primary language and 6 units in a secondary language.
-Students with a concentration in Buddhism must acquire intermediate working knowledge in a Buddhist canonical language (e.g. Pali, Sanskrit, Chinese, Tibetan) as their primary language requirement.
+Students with a concentration in Buddhism must acquire intermediate working knowledge in a Buddhist classical language (e.g. Pali, Sanskrit, Chinese, Tibetan) as their primary language requirement.
 This coursework is required, but is not degree applicable, and may be waived based on a student’s prior experience, education, and/or proficiency.

-The qualifying examinations will be written.
-Students are expected to consult with their committee members to prepare reading lists to serve as the basis for each of the three field examinations.
+The qualifying examinations are written.
+Students are expected to consult with their committee members to prepare reading lists that will serve as the basis for each of the three field examinations.
 The examinations take place over a two-week period and must be taken on campus.
 Each examination takes three hours, and students are not allowed to consult books, notes, or the Internet during the examination.
 Qualifying examinations are graded pass, fail, or pass with distinction.
 If a student fails an examination, the doctoral committee will decide if and when it may be repeated.
 Additional work may be required before the student is eligible to retake an examination.

 Additional guidelines and details regarding the qualifying examinations can be found in the Religious Studies Graduate Student Handbook.